doctorfree/MirrorImages/README.md

 - ArtistsPortrait       5.4G
 - ModelsPortrait        4.7G
 - PhotographersPortrait 500M
+- TantraTutorial        387M
 - MirrorImagesPortrait  375M

 Prior to downloading and extracting the image archives the installation script will provide a prompt allowing the installer to skip larger downloads if desired.

-All image archives are extracted into `/usr/local/MirrorCommandLine/pics/` It is possible to configure your system so that directory resides on a larger external drive if necessary.
+All image archives are extracted into `/usr/local/MirrorCommandLine/pics/` and `/usr/local/MirrorCommandLine/movies/`
+It is possible to configure your system so that those directories reside on a larger external drive if necessary.

 #### Removal